-With such a wide array of reasons employees may leave, employers can’t rely on one method of engagement to retain their people.
-It’s more important than ever for employers to alter their employee retention programs to take a multi-faceted approach.
+With such change to the reasons employees may leave, employers can’t rely on one method of engagement to retain their people.
+It’s more important than ever for employers to alter their employee retention programs and take a multi-faceted approach.

 It’s a proven fact: employee engagement programs keep your people motivated.
-And, simultaneously, they also have the secondary benefit of attracting people to your company.
+And, simultaneously, they have the secondary benefit of attracting people to your organization.

 For manufacturers looking to overcome the skills gap, that presents a big opportunity.

 If your employees like where they work, they are more likely to recommend others to work there.
-When quality applicants find you, as compared to the other way around, you spend less time, effort and money on recruitment.
+In fact, employees early in their tenure are eager to connect and become advocates for their organization because their pride and self-esteem levels tend to be very high during the first year.
+This also helps draw in quality applicants to find you, as compared to the other way around, which means you spend less time, effort and money on recruitment.
 Keeping employees in place also provides huge bottom-line savings.

-To optimize your position, beat the manufacturing skills gap and attract the younger demographic your company needs, company culture is imperative.
+To optimize your position, beat the manufacturing skills gap and attract the younger demographic your company needs, a strong employee experience is imperative.
 And the statistics don’t lie.

-So, what is a holistic solution?
-And how does it drive measurable impact throughout a company?
+So, what is the right fix for this?
+And how will it drive measurable impact throughout a company?

 A holistic solution is one that focuses the whole employee, both at work and away from work.
 The more employee programs a manufacturer offers, and the more varied they are, the higher the perceived rate of engagement, satisfaction and motivation.

 Leveraging concepts from psychology, factor analysis and predictive modeling, we identified five types of benefits key to driving employee engagement: